Azure/fta-cloudarchitecture/docs/cloud-fundamentals.md

 Partitioning is frequently used for high-volume solutions to allow different sets of physical infrastructure to independently manage subsets of the total data set, and to perform querying and compute operations on that data.

+> ### 🧩 Sharding pattern
+>
+> Divide data sources into horizontal partitions (shards) and store them in distinct databases or
+> stores.
+This enables high levels of scale-out across independent sets of compute and storage
+> resources.
+>
+> 📖 Read the full [Sharding pattern].

 Partitioning is an example of horizontal scaling.
 In general, horizontal scaling (scaling _out_) is cheaper and more efficient than vertical scaling (scaling _up_).
 Partitions allow us to achieve